OpenStitching/lir/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 <img width="300" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/span_map_widths.png" /> |  <img width="300" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/span_map_heights.png" /> |  <img width="300" src="https://github.com/lukasalexanderweber/lir/blob/main/readme_imgs/outline_approach/span_map_areas.png" />

 To analyse what happens here we'll have a closer look at cell (4,2).
 It can span into 3 directions: left, down and right.
-Going to left and down the maximum span is (3 by 7) which is apparently the cell with the biggest area in the span map<sup>1</sup>.
+Going to left and down the maximum span is (3 by 7).
+The spans are noted in left2right and top2bottom notation.
+In this case, however, the width is calculated from right2left.
+We can transform it with the simple formula `x = cell_x - span_width + 1`, in this case `4 - 3 + 1 = 2`.
+Since the height is already calculated from top2bottom y doesn't change and the span (3 by 7) is allocated to cell (2,2)

+(2,2) is the cell with the biggest area in the span map<sup>1</sup>.
 However, the information that the rectangle can be expanded to the right is missing.

 <sup>1</sup> TODO cell (1,6) has the same area, there is no feedback to the user if multiple LIRs exist